 The Presence of the Wailea Beach path means there will be a large throughput of people, just wandering by taking a peek.
 This can mean the beach lacks privacy, but you can find secluded spots snuggled up to the sea wall.

 The Beach is pretty shallow, which means small changes in water level can almost inundate the beach.
-At high tide with moderate surf, there is very little beach, and in winter erosion can make this even worse.
+At high tides with moderate surf, there is very little beach, and in winter erosion can make this even worse.

 There is a small drop-off just a few feet beyond the waterline but then there is a good distance of fairly shallow water to play and explore.